Why This Recipe Works

 - Mix and match cereals, nuts, and crackers to accommodate your tastes.

-Update your classic Chex mix recipe with the addition of chaat masala, the spice mixture used throughout South Asia for the popular street foods known as chaat.
-The spice blend combines funky, salty, spicy, and tart flavors, transforming anything it's sprinkled on.
+Chaat masala, the spice mixture used throughout South Asia for the popular street foods known as chaat, combines funky, salty, spicy, and tart flavors, transforming anything it's sprinkled on.
 Feel free to mix and match your favorite cereals and snacks, using the recipe below as a template.
 Toasting the cereals low and slow with the butter and sugar mixture gets them extra crisp and sticky, ready for you to shower on the spices.

 Preheat oven to 250°F (120°C).
 In a large mixing bowl, combine Chex cereals, peanuts, pretzels, bagel chips, and rice crackers.